Lasting Legacy of Dirk Nowitzki: A Look at the Influence on History

 November 2011: Publication of "Einfach Er – Dirk Nowitzki – Aus Würzburg an die Weltspitze"

-2011: LeBron James comment on one-legged fadeaway
+2011: LeBron James praised Nowitzki's one-legged fadeaway

-Before the start of the 2011 NBA Finals, LeBron James called Nowitzki's one-legged fadeaway the second most unstoppable move ever, behind Kareem Abdul-Jabbar's skyhook.
+Before the start of the 2011 NBA Finals, LeBron James called Nowitzki's one-legged fadeaway the second most unstoppable move ever, behind only Kareem Abdul-Jabbar's skyhook.

 2014: Release of "Nowitzki.
 The Perfect Shot"